JakeAnto/JakeAnto.github.io/docs/blog/posts/hello-world.md

 ### What will the blog focus on?

 I am planning to focus on writing posts related to technology.
 However, I'll also occasionally write about other fun stuff that piques my interest.
-Hopefully, I'll be featured in [Hacker News](https://news.ycombinator.com/) someday. 😄
+Hopefully, I'll be featured in [Hacker News](https://news.ycombinator.com/) someday. :smile:

 ### Why MkDocs?